 Jeffrey I. Mechanick

-Dr Mechanick received his MD degree from Mount Sinai School of Medicine in 1985.
-He then completed his residency in Internal Medicine at the Baylor College of Medicine in 1988.
-After returning to Mount Sinai to complete his fellowship training in Endocrinology, Metabolism and Nutrition in 1990, Dr Mechanick started his private practice in Manhattan in Endocrinology, Diabetes and Metabolic Support.
+Dr Mechanick received his MD degree from Mount Sinai School of Medicine, New York, USA in 1985.
+He then completed his residency in Internal Medicine at the Baylor College of Medicine, Houston, Texas, USA in 1988.
+After returning to Mount Sinai to complete his fellowship training in endocrinology, metabolism and nutrition in 1990, Dr Mechanick started his private practice in Manhattan in Endocrinology, Diabetes and Metabolic Support.
 Since then, he has become the Director of Metabolic Support and a Clinical Professor of Medicine in the Division of Endocrinology, Diabetes and Bone Disease at The Mount Sinai Hospital.
 He continues to care for many patients with endocrine, diabetes and nutritional disorders, as well as train physicians in endocrinology and nutrition.

-Dr Mechanick has authored over 130 publications in endocrinology and nutrition.
-His research interests are in the fields of critical illness metabolic support, thyroid cancer and metabolic bone disease.
-He is on the Board of Directors of the American Association of Clinical Endocrinologists and also serves as the Chairman of the AACE Nutrition Committee.
+Dr Mechanick has authored over 170 publications in endocrinology and nutrition.
+He co-edited Nutritional Strategies for the Diabetic and Prediabetic Patient, Power of Prevention: The Complete Guide to Lifelong Nutrition, and Thyroid Cancer: From Emergent Biotechnology to Clinical Practice Guidelines to be published in 2011.
+His research interests are in the fields of critical illness metabolic support, thyroid cancer, and metabolic bone disease.
+He is currently serving as Secretary on the Executive Committee and Board of Directors of the American Association of Clinical Endocrinologists and also serves as the Chairman of the AACE Publications Committee.
 Dr Mechanick is an Associate Editor for Endocrine Practice and Past President of the American Board of Physician Nutrition Specialists.
 Dr Mechanick lectures nationally and internationally in endocrinology and nutrition.

-Dr Berger is a staff intensivist of the Adult ICU at CHUV, specialising in burns resuscitation and nutrition.
-She received her MD degree from Lausanne School of Medicine, Switzerland in 1989, and her medical PhD from the University of Umeå, Sweden in 1996.
-She completed her residency in Anesthesiology and Intensive Care Medicine at the Lausanne University Hospital with intermittent fellowships in Karolinska-Stockholm and Royal North Shore, Sydney, Australia.
+Professor Berger is a staff intensivist of the adult intensive care unit at CHUV, Lausanne, Switzerland, specializing in burns resuscitation and in nutrition.
+She received her MD from Lausanne School of Medicine, Switzerland in 1989, and her medical PhD from the University of Umeå, Sweden in 1996.
+She completed her residency in Anesthesiology and in Intensive Care Medicine at the Lausanne University Hospital with intermittent fellowships in Karolinska, Stockholm and Royal North Shore, Sydney, Australia.
 She trained as a nutritionist in Nancy, France.

-Dr Berger has authored over 130 publications in micronutrients, nutritional therapy of the critically ill, burn and trauma care.
-Her research interests are in the fields of clinical nutrition, and impact antioxidant micronutrients on outcome of the critically ill, and has contributed to develop the concept of early prevention of the energy debt in acute conditions.
-She is a member of the ESPEN's critically ill guidelines group.
-Dr Berger lectures nationally and internationally in antioxidant support, nutrition and burn care.
+Professor Berger has authored over 140 publications in micronutrients, nutritional therapy of the critically ill, burn and trauma care.
+Her research interests are within clinical nutrition and antioxidant micronutrients in the critically ill with a special focus on severe burns.
+She has contributed to develop the concept of early prevention of the energy debt in acute conditions, promoting the use of computerized information systems to monitor nutritional therapy.
+She belongs to ESPEN's critically ill guidelines group.
+Professor Berger lectures nationally and internationally in antioxidant support, nutrition and burn care.